 How does someone become a registered quality assessor?

 All quality assessors must be registered under the Aged Care Quality and Safety Commission Rules 2018.
 This is a requirement to undertake assessments of aged care services.

 Assessors are registered for a period of 12 months and must apply for a further period of registration if they wish to continue to be registered.

-The registration fee for the 2019-20 financial year is $668.00 including GST.
-This is a registration lodgement and processing fee.
+The registration application fee for the 2019-20 financial year is $668.00 including GST.
+This is a fee for lodgement and processing of the registration application.
 It is non-refundable, including where applications are unsuccessful.

-The re-registration fee for the 2019-20 financial year is $334.00 including GST.
-This is a registration lodgement and processing fee.
+The re-registration application fee for the 2019-20 financial year is $334.00 including GST.
+This is a fee for lodgement and processing of the re-registration application.
 It is non-refundable, including where applications are unsuccessful.